uwcse440/web-cse440-24wi/README.md

   Installers: <https://nodejs.org/en/download/>

-  Development requires version 20.x.
+  Development has used version 20.x.
-  This requirement can be relaxed by removing `engines` from `package.json`.
+  This could be enforced through addition of `engines` to `package.json`.

 - [Yarn](https://yarnpkg.com/)